Table of Contents

-If you do not keep up with your CPAP cleaning, your sleep apnea machine can make you sick.
-Your sleep apnea machine itself is a sterile device when you first purchase it.
+If you do not clean your CPAP equipment regularly, your sleep apnea machine can make you sick.
+Your CPAP itself is a sterile device when you first purchase it.
 On its own, it will not cause illness because there are no germs present when it is new.
-After you start using the machine, any bacteria present in your equipment are your germs that are there via breathing and touching your skin.
+After you start using the machine, bacteria are introduced from your mouth and the airway into your equipment.

 To reduce the risk of illness from your CPAP device, there are steps you can take:

-● Your device should not be stored with water left in it the hose or face mask.
+- Your device should not be stored with water left in it the hose or face mask.
 If you stop your treatment for whatever reason, you will need to empty the water from the humidifier reservoir as well.
-Ensure that your device is completely dry and clean.
+Ensure that your device is completely dry and clean before storing it.

-● Clean your CPAP machine daily.
+- Clean your CPAP machine daily.
 A CPAP cleaner such as VirtuCLEAN can make this task much easier than using soap and water.
 Minimally, you will want to wipe down the face mask and headgear and ensure that the mask and hose are entirely free of water droplets.

-● Fill your humidifier with distilled water.
+- Fill your humidifier with distilled water.
 This is a recommendation by every CPAP manufacturer.
 Though some people do not think the specific water is necessary, it really is.
 It reduces the risk of bacteria and the accumulation of minerals.

 Research has proven that regular CPAP cleaning reduces the risk of illness and inflammation.
 Also, cells that are associated with phenomena are not often seen in CPAP users who are compliant with their CPAP cleaning.

 What Are the Possibilities of Getting Pneumonia from Using a CPAP Machine?

 During the colder months, illnesses such as the common cold, flu, and pneumonia increase.
 For sleep apnea patients, the risk of getting sick is increased because dirty CPAP equipment is a breeding ground for the germs that cause these illnesses.